precice/dumux-adapter/README.md

 ### User documentation

-At the moment the documentation is provided by the API documentation (see below) as well as the test and example cases.
+The main user documentation is available on [ReadTheDocs](https://dumux-precice-adapter.readthedocs.io).
+Additionally, one may find interesting information in the API documentation (see below) as well as the test and example cases that are provided with this repository.
 If something is unclear or you would want something to be documented better, please open an [issue](https://github.com/precice/dumux-adapter/issues) and let us know.

 ### API documentation